MafaldaSFerreira/physalia_adaptation_course-2024/README.md

 4-1: Investigating haplotypes blocks (~inversions?)

-This tutorial include working on local PCA, but also calculation of LD, F<sub>ST</sub> and observed fraction of heterozygotes which may be useful in other contexts
+This tutorial include working on local PCA, but also calculation of LD, F<sub>ST</sub> and observed fraction of heterozygotes which may be useful in other contexts.

+4-2: SV calling

 ### Day 5: Functional approaches